 - Define the full scope of your needs – Before choosing a solution, work with internal stakeholders to evaluate the tools you need.
 Smaller companies won’t have the same service management needs as large enterprises, and so defining the scope, with an eye to future growth, should be the first step you take when adding a service management tool.

 - During the demo, focus on the user experience – Service management involves systems that will be used in multiple departments.
 Employees from every department will use the knowledge base to search for self-service solutions, interact with ticket systems to report problems or request changes, and access services.
 For widespread adoption throughout the organization, you need a system that places the user at the center of the experience, with an easily understandable interface.

 - Focus on integrations – Your system is going to integrate with a number of your existing business systems.
 Additionally, if you are using tools from different vendors, they are going to need to integrate with one another.
 Before deciding on a tool, check to ensure that the solution can integrate with existing management tools.
 These integrations can help provide your incident and problem management tools with data to identify the root causes of issues, auto-populate data into forms, and ensure that the system runs smoothly within your environment.

 - Budget – Service management systems can be expensive, and there are different ways that they are packaged and sold.
 ITCC, for example, includes access to every tool, creating a powerful service management experience without increasing costs as needs change.
 Other services will sell each tool individually, which could present some initial savings but have steep price increases as your needs grow.

-Bottom Line on ITSM and ESM for Businesses
+Bottom Line on ITSM and ESM Systems for Businesses

 Service management tools to ensure that your systems run smoothly, keeping your teams productive.
 It delivers value throughout the company, ensuring the problems are resolved in a timely manner and enabling your services teams to stay atop the challenges inherent with technology.